Ensuring Data Freshness in Multi-Rate Task Chains Scheduling: Adapting Start Offset to Optimize Data Freshness in Task Chains

 \subsubsection{Case 2.2: Serial Scheduling (Single-Core)}

-\begin{itemize} \item \textbf{Mechanism:} \textit{Effective Deadline Ordering.} \item To ensure the most fragile data (tight data freshness) is generated last (immediately before consumption) we treat the data freshness constraints as a \textbf{Virtual Dependency Chain}. \item We conceptually place the "Strict" task $\tau_{strict}$ as the immediate predecessor of the Consumer, and the "Loose" task $\tau_{loose}$ as a predecessor of the Strict task ($\tau_{loose} \to \ldots \to \tau_{strict} \to \tau_{cons}$). \item \textbf{Deadline Derivation:} Using our recursive effective deadline definition ($D_i = D_{next} - C_{next}$), the task with the tighter data freshness (closer to consumption) inherits a \textbf{larger effective deadline} than the loose task. \item \textbf{Result:} Since $D^{eff}_{loose} < D^{eff}_{strict}$, an EDF scheduler naturally selects the Loose task first.
+\begin{itemize} \item \textbf{Mechanism:} \textit{Effective Deadline Ordering.} \item To ensure the most fragile data (tight data freshness) is generated last (immediately before consumption) we treat the data freshness constraints as a \textbf{Virtual Dependency Chain}. \item We conceptually order the priority by data freshness, the loose is the constraint (higher data freshness value) the highest is the priority (executes first), i.e., ($\tau_{N} \to \ldots \to \tau_{2} \to \tau_{1}$), where $\tau_1 = \tau_{cons}$, and $E_{\tau_{i+1},\tau_1} \geq E_{\tau_{i},\tau_1}$. \item \textbf{Deadline Derivation:} Using our recursive effective deadline definition:

+\item \textbf{Result:} Since $D^{eff}_{N} < D^{eff}_{N-1}$ then $E_{\tau_{N},\tau_1} \geq E_{\tau_{N-1},\tau_1}$, an EDF scheduler naturally selects the Loose task first.
 It executes earlier in the frame, allowing the Strict task to execute later (closer to the deadline), thereby minimizing the age of the strict data at the moment of consumption. \end{itemize}

-\begin{remark} In both cases, the \textbf{Offset-Aware Schedulability Test} validates the system. \begin{itemize} \item For Multi-Core, $\Phi_j$ reduces the interference window, and when combined with the effective deadline set to the start of the next task, allows for ordering even in G-EDF. \item For Single-Core, the ordering ensures that no task effectively "blocks" another beyond the allowable data freshness window. \end{itemize} \end{remark}
+\begin{remark} In both cases, the \textbf{Offset-Aware Schedulability Test} validates the system. \begin{itemize} \item For Multi-Core, $\Phi_{prod_i}$ reduces the interference window, and when combined with the effective deadline set to the start of the next task, allows for ordering even in G-EDF. \item For Single-Core, the ordering ensures that no task effectively "blocks" another beyond the allowable data freshness window. \end{itemize} \end{remark}